Counting multiple graphs in generalized Tur\'an problems: The colored variant

 As there are red edges in $G'''$, there is a medium pack that is incident to red edges.
 If there are less than $q-1$ small packs incident to that medium pack by red edges (these are the small packs in the same large pack, but in a different medium pack), then we could recolor these red edges to blue without deleting any red $K_q$, thus without decreasing $x(G)$.
 Then we repeat this to the other red edges.
 As deleting a color would contradict our assumptions, we can find a medium pack $\cA$ such that at least $q-1$ small packs are incident to $\cA$ by red edges.
 Let $\cF$ denote the family of these small packs.

-Let us recolor all the edges inside $\cA$ to red.
+Let us recolor all the edges inside $\cA$ to red for every $\cA\in \cF$.
 Then $x(G)$ decreases by the number of blue $p$-cliques inside that medium pack, but increases by some red $q$-cliques.
 We need that the number of new red $q$-cliques is larger than the number of blue $p$-cliques inside $\cA$.
 But it is trivial, as for each blue $p$-clique inside $\cA$, we can find a new red $q$-clique by picking a vertex from each of $q-p$ small packs in $\cF$ (and for distinct $p$-cliques, we obtain distinct $q$-cliques this way).
 As $q-1>q-p>0$, there are more than one ways to pick the small packs, finishing the proof (even without considering that small packs may have more than one vertices). \end{proof}

 Let us continue with some examples for tuples that are not color-resistant.
 First we show an example for infinitely many $n$.
 Chase \cite{chase} showed that for the star $S_\ell$ with $\ell$ vertices, we have $\ex(n,K_r,S_\ell)=\cN(K_r,G)$, where $G$ consists of $\lfloor n/(\ell-1)\rfloor$ vertex disjoint copies of $K_{\ell-1}$, and a clique on the remaining vertices.
 Let $n=6p+2$ and consider $\cex(n,(K_3,K_2),S_7)$.
-Then it is obvious that the best is taking $p$ copies of blue $K_6$, but the remaining single edge should be red.
+Then it is obvious that taking $p$ copies of blue $K_6$, the remaining single edge should be red.
+This construction is clearly better than taking the same graph with only red edges and better than taking only blue edges (as the largest degree is at most 5, that would mean at most $5n/2$ blue edges).
+Therefore, $(K_3,K_2,S_7)$ is not color-resistant.

 Let us show an example where $\cex(n,(H_1,H_2),F)>\max\{\ex(n,H_1,F),\ex(n,H_2,F)\}$ holds for every $n$ large enough.
 Let $F_2$ be the \textit{2-fan}, which consists of two triangles sharing a vertex.
-Erd\H os, F\"uredi, Gould, and Gunderson \cite{efgg} showed $ex(n,F_2)=\lfloor n^2/4\rfloor+1$, where the construction is $T_2(n)$ with an arbitrary edge added.
+Erd\H os, F\"uredi, Gould, and Gunderson \cite{efgg} showed $\ex(n,F_2)=\lfloor n^2/4\rfloor+1$, where the construction is $T_2(n)$ with an arbitrary edge added.
 Moreover, this is the only $F_2$-free graph with that many edges.
-Gerbner and Palmer \cite{gp3} showed $\ex(n,C_4,F_2)=\cN(C_4,T_2(n))=\lfloor n/2\rfloor\lceil n/2\rceil(\lfloor n/2\rfloor-1)(\lceil n/2\rceil-1)$.
+Gerbner and Palmer \cite{gp3} showed $\ex(n,C_4,F_2)=\cN(C_4,T_2(n))=|E(T_2(n))||E(T_2(n-2))|=\frac{1}{4}\lfloor n/2\rfloor\lceil n/2\rceil(\lfloor n/2\rfloor-1)(\lceil n/2\rceil-1)$.